venkyr77/declarative-jellyfin/README.md

 services.declarative-jellyfin = {
     # ... other configuration ...
     encoding = {
-      EnableHardwareEncoding = true;
+      enableHardwareEncoding = true;
-      HardwareAccelerationType = "vaapi";
+      hardwareAccelerationType = "vaapi";
-      EnableDecodingColorDepth10Hevc = true; # enable if your system supports
+      enableDecodingColorDepth10Hevc = true; # enable if your system supports
-      AllowHevcEncoding = true; # enable if your system supports AllowAv1Encoding = true; # enable if your system supports HardwareDecodingCodecs = [ # enable the codecs your system supports "h264"
+      allowHevcEncoding = true; # enable if your system supports allowAv1Encoding = true; # enable if your system supports hardwareDecodingCodecs = [ # enable the codecs your system supports "h264"
         "hevc"
         "mpeg2video"